-- Intense breathwork practices like the Wim Hof Method and Holotropic;
+- Advanced breathwork practices like the Wim Hof Method and Holotropic;

-- Somatic healing (for which yours truly is professionally trained in as well).
+- Somatic healing (for which yours truly is professionally trained).

 That said, I also want to give you a reminder to take it one day at a time.
 There’s no rush, and every step counts in your healing journey.
 You don’t need to overwhelm yourself with healing either!